Registering devices

 Limited usage of “Accept all” feature

-The accept all feature is supported for devices connected to Cumulocity IoT without the usage of a security token.
+The accept all feature is supported for devices connected to Cumulocity without the usage of a security token.

 For any device which uses a security token, the accept all feature is not available and will display a warning message.
 The details of the warning message provide the list of devices which could not be accepted automatically.